 The Nicene Creed was published in 325 by the Council of Nicaea, a town in northern Turkey today.
 The statement about the Holy Spirit was added at the Second Ecumenical Council held Constantinople in 381.
 So it is fair to call it the Constantinopolitan-Nicene Creed.

-Here are Scriptures (and no doubt others not included in this long list) that they used to build their creed:
+Here are some Scriptures (and no doubt others not included in this long list) that they used to build their creed:

 2. Two Natures in One Person: He Was Human and God